-Massage School Teachers
+Massage School Staff

 Xue has been a licensed massage therapist for over 8 years and has owned and operated spas in both California and Texas and trained countless therapists over that time.
 She is a licensed nurse and is currently earning a BSN.
 Her clinical experiences include pregnancy, sport massage, sport injuries, Geriatrics, and diabetic therapy.
 Her clinical experience has provided her the knowledge and skills to address various muscular dysfunctions.